The sodium urine test measures the amount of salt (sodium) in a urine sample.

 Sodium can also be measured in a blood sample.

-The test involves only normal urination, and there is no discomfort.
+The test involves only normal urination.
+There is no discomfort.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your doctor about the meaning of your specific test result.

 Urinary 24 hours sodium; Urine Na+

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.